noc-lab/drlr_knn_prescription/README.md

 In details,

 a.
 The **preprocessed** data is store in the BMC server and the scripts will automatically locate them once run in the BMC server.
 This repo dose not contain the code used for preprocessing.
 Detailed path can be found in the script ``drlr_knn_prescription/load_table.py``.
-The function will be called automatically and no need to run this scripts.
+The corresponding function will be called automatically and there is no need to run this script.

 b. the model and the result will be generated in the folder specified by the flag ``--save_dir``.
 The detailed name of the output can be found at scripts in the examples.